 You receive the injection of the hepatitis A vaccine in the muscle of your upper arm.
 Start the vaccine series when you are at risk of infection and at least one month before traveling.
-You need two doses at least six months apart.
+You need two doses six to twelve months apart.

 There are also combination vaccines for adults that protect against both hepatitis A and hepatitis B. However, these have a different dosing schedule.
 Ask your doctor for details.
 You might prefer this option if, for example, you are traveling to countries with high rates of both diseases.

 Are there any dangers or side effects associated with the vaccine?

 It's good to know you cannot become infected by getting the hepatitis A vaccine.
 But in very rare cases, people can have a severe allergic reaction to the hepatitis A vaccine.
 This occurs within a few minutes to hours of getting the shot.
 In extremely rare cases, this reaction can be fatal.
 It's important to remember that the risks from the disease are much greater than the risk from the vaccine itself.

 Signs of a severe reaction to the hepatitis A vaccination include: